-As a descendant of European settlers, I am grateful for the opportunity to live and work on Treaty 1 territory and the ancestral lands of the Anishinaabeg, Ininew, Anishininew, Dakota Oyate, and Denesuline, and the traditional homeland of the Red River Métis Nation.
-I recognize and have come to appreciate the importance of Indigenous peoples’ knowledge-sharing culture and tradition as protectors of the natural world.
+As a settler artist who collaborates with the natural environment, I am grateful for the opportunity to live and work on Treaty 1 territory; the ancestral lands of the Anishinaabeg, Ininew, Anishininew, Dakota Oyate, and Denesuline, and the traditional homeland of the Red River Métis Nation.
+I recognize and have come to appreciate the importance of Indigenous Peoples’ knowledge-sharing culture and tradition as protectors of the natural world.
 My water is sourced from Shoal Lake 40 First Nation.

 BIOGRAPHY